In 1991, John Robertson and Jerry Caine started a boatyard at Woodstock in the suburbs of Cape Town, in South Africa.

 Leopard 40 (2004)

-Designed by Morrelli and Melvin, the Leopard 40 remains a very popular boat on the second hand market.
-The hulls have chines to increase the living space while maintaining a good speed through the water and this catamran had a hard top bimini as standard.
+Designed by Morrelli and Melvin, the 40 remains one of the most popular leopard Catamarans on the second hand market.
+The hulls have chines to increase the living space while maintaining a good speed through the water.
+This catamaran had a hard top bimini as standard.

 A comfortable and decent passage maker that can be sailed short-handed.
 The bridgedeck is low, so some reports of slamming going into the weather.